 After launching in Atlanta, Dallas, Houston and Kansas City, Missouri, at the end of May, Sprint's 5G network is expected to come to five additional cities soon: Chicago, Los Angeles, New York, Phoenix and Washington, D.C.
 We got a hold of the phone in Dallas after Sprint launched its 5G network there.
 So how does the LG V50 perform?

-First, don't expect the gigabit speeds commonly associated with 5G, but that's largely because of how Sprint built out its network.
+First, don't expect the gigabit speeds commonly associated with 5G, but that's largely because of what 5G is right now and how Sprint built out its network.
 Sprint is going with midband spectrum for its initial 5G launch.
 That allows the company to offer wider coverage but at the expense of peak speed.

 Still, where 5G is available, you won't mistake the speeds the V50 cranks out with LTE.
 In our testing around Dallas, the top speeds we saw ranged between 300 and 600 Mbps on average, which is much faster than you'd expect from an LTE network.
 (And much faster than you'd expect from Sprint, which fared poorly in our recent round of LTE testing when we stopped in Dallas.)
 It's not as fast as what we saw from the Galaxy S10 5G on Verizon's network in Chicago, but the V50 remained more consistently connected to 5G network in this round of testing.

 That said, a few stops around Dallas delivered some underwhelming results, with the V50 sometimes struggling to crack 200 Mbps download speeds.
 Some of that can be attributed to a lot of testers hitting Sprint's network at the same time, but even Sprint's engineers told us they usually topped out at 400 Mbps at some of the carrier's recommended test sites.